exercism/go/README.md

   [problem-specifications repository](https://github.com/exercism/problem-specifications/tree/master/exercises).

-* **.meta/gen.go** - This file, unique within the `.meta` directory, generates the *cases_test.go* file, and will only be present in some exercises should they have problem-specification test data and this generator is present to to utilize it.
+* **.meta/gen.go** - This file, unique within the `.meta` directory, generates the *cases_test.go* file.
+This will only be present in some exercises that have problem-specification test data.
+If so this generator is used to transform the test data into a format suitable for the exercise.
 See [generating test cases](#generating-test-cases) for more information.

-* **.meta/hints.md** - This is another README related file, it should used for the inclusion of any track specific information beyond what would be present in a generic exercise's problem-specification description.
+* **.meta/hints.md** - This is another README related file, it should be used for the inclusion of any track specific information beyond what would be present in a generic exercise's problem-specification description.

 * **.meta/metadata.yml** - Like the `meta/*.md` files, this will